-Performance of the Sub-account
+\\ Performance of the Sub-account

-The performance data for a sub-account for any period prior to the sub-account Inception Date is hypothetical based on the performance of the underlying portfolio.
-The class introduction date is the same as the sub-account Inception Date.
+The performance data for a sub-account for any period prior to the sub-account Inception Date is hypothetical based on the performance of the underlying portfolio.\This class was introduced May 23, 2008.
+If the sub-account inception date is after May 23, 2008, then the class introduction date is the same as the sub-account inception date.
 Returns for any period greater than one year are annualized.
 Performance data reflects changes in the prices of a sub-account's investments (including the shares of an underlying fund), reinvestment of dividends and capital gains and deductions for the Expense Ratio (ER).
 Performance does not reflect any applicable contract-level or certain participant-level charges, fees for guaranteed benefits if elected by participant under the group annuity contract or redemption fees imposed by the underlying portfolio.
 These charges, if included, would otherwise reduce the total return for a participant's account.
 All performance calculations shown have been prepared solely by John Hancock USA.
 The underlying fund company has not reviewed the sub-account's performance.